scala/scala3/docs/docs/reference/dropped-features/package-objects.md

  - implicit classes and objects,
  - companion objects of opaque type aliases.

 If a source file `src.scala` contains such top-level definitions, they will be put in a synthetic object named `src$package`.
 The wrapping is transparent, however.
 The definitions in `src` can still be accessed as members of the enclosing package.
+The synthetic object will be placed last in the file, after any other package clauses, imports, or object and class definitions.

 **Note:** This means that
 1. The name of a source file containing wrapped top-level definitions is relevant for binary compatibility.
 If the name changes, so does the name of the generated object and its class.